Dec 2, 2014

 Do you have a question for our heating specialists?
 You can call us toll-free at 1-800-495-3196 today!

 Jan 29, 2013

-If you own a wood burning fireplace or stove, we’ve assembled some helpful resources, ideas, and tips right here.
-We want you to get the most out of your wood burning experience.
+If you own a wood burning fireplace or stove you know that there is a fine line between running your stove efficiently and wasting some energy and money.
+So we’ve assembled some helpful resources, ideas, and wood stove tips right here because we want you to get the most out of your wood burning experience.

 For fireplace maintenance tips, read “Maintenance Tips for Your Wood-Burning Fireplace.”